bzuillsmith/sample-express-app/README.md

 Do This Each Step
 =================
 Each major step is tagged as below.
+You can also list the tags by typing ```git tag```.
 An example of checking out step-0, the Hello World example is:

 ```git checkout step-0```